Iteranya/anita-cms/README.md

     </td>
     <td>
       <strong>Artes</strong><br/>
-      You have a good AI integration, be proud of it.
+      Ghost Editor...
+You want me to code a better markdown editor than Ghost?
+THE Ghost???
     </td>
   </tr>
   <tr>